A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: Numerical results

 \section{Numerical results}

-In this section we give results on the form number of iterations and factorizations.
+In this section we give results on the form of number of iterations and factorizations.
 The results are meant to give an initial indication of the performance of the proposed modified Newton approach in a basic interior-point framework.
 The results are for the methods \texttt{Newton}, \texttt{mN-r($r$)}, \texttt{mN-r($r$)-H1} and \texttt{mN-r($r$)-H2}, with $r =[2, \> 16]$, described in Section~\ref{sec:impl}.
 In essence the methods differ in how the search direction is computed.
 The direction at iteration $k$ satisfies (\ref{eq:PDnewtSyst}) in \texttt{Newton} and (\ref{eq:genk:ModNewtDz}) in the \texttt{mN}-methods.
 In contrast to Section~\ref{sec:impl}, here the \texttt{mN}-methods also include the refactorization strategy described in (\ref{eq:refact}).
-Due to the large variety in number of inequality constraints and number of variables in each benchmark problem, the parameter $l$ of (\ref{eq:refact}) was defined as the closest integer of $l_{\mathcal{S}}$, $l_{\mathcal{M}}$ and $l_{\mathcal{L}} $ for $p \in \mathcal{S}$, $p \in \mathcal{M}$ and $p \in \mathcal{L}$ respectively, see Table~\ref{table:l} for the specific values.
+Due to the large variety in number of inequality constraints and number of variables in each benchmark problem, the parameter $l$ of (\ref{eq:refact}) was defined as the closest integer to $l_{\mathcal{S}}$, $l_{\mathcal{M}}$ and $l_{\mathcal{L}} $ for $p \in \mathcal{S}$, $p \in \mathcal{M}$ and $p \in \mathcal{L}$ respectively, see Table~\ref{table:l} for the specific values.
 The computational cost of a refactorization of the unreduced, reduced and condensed system all depends on the sparsity structure given by the specific problem.
-We therefore chose $l_{\mathcal{S}}$, $l_{\mathcal{M}}$ and $l_{\mathcal{L}}$ such that they relate to the full rank change that corresponds to a new factorization.
+We therefore choose $l_{\mathcal{S}}$, $l_{\mathcal{M}}$ and $l_{\mathcal{L}}$ such that they relate to the full rank change that corresponds to a new factorization.
 The values of Table~\ref{table:l} were chosen such that a low-rank update is performed as long as the total rank change on an actual Jacobian is not larger than a factor of $1/2$, $1/10$ and $1/100$ for the small, medium and large problems respectively.
 Moreover, the parameters of Algorithm~\ref{alg:simpleIPM} were chosen as follows: $\sigma = 0.1$, termination tolerance $\varepsilon^{tol} = 10^{-6}$ for the small and medium sized problems and $\varepsilon^{tol} = 10^{-5}$ for the large sized problems.
+In each run, the initial $(x^0, \lambda^0, s^0)$ was found with \texttt{Newton}, with stopping criteria corresponding to the requirement on the initial solution in Algorithm~\ref{alg:simpleIPM}.